-2Prerequisite: ITE 115 or ITE 119 & ITE 150 or Division Approval.
+Prerequisite: ITP 100, CSC 200, or Division approval Prerequisite: ITE 115 or ITE 119 or Division Approval.

 VHCC policy requires that students must keep their IT skills up to date.
 Therefore, IT courses transferred from other institutions and IT courses completed at VHCC must not be more than 5 years old for IT majors.
 If a student can demonstrate competency, the student may appeal the rule by requesting departmental approval from the lead faculty in the IT Department.